-1.5 Purpose and Structure of this Document
+1.5 Progression of the HRA documents, and Purpose and Structure of this Document

 The Screening for Appropriate Assessment report was undertaken in the months of April and May, 2016.
 The draft report was sent to a representative of Natural England for comments and any suggested changes at the end of May 2016.
 Natural England returned comments during the following September, and after these were incorporated, the report was completed in November 2016.
 This Screening Assessment report is available to view on Craven District Council's website, under the Planning Policy section.